akikoo/one-web-boilerplate/README.md

 quality tools against JavaScript and CSS files, minifying and concatenating them at the end of the process.

-It works well for me which is why I'm publishing it here for you to use and improve.
-It basically extends popular boilerplates, including 320 and Up (https://github.com/malarkey/320andup/), HTML5 Boilerplate (http://html5boilerplate.com/), Mobile Boilerplate (http://html5boilerplate.com/mobile/),
-ZURB Foundation (http://foundation.zurb.com/), Twitter Bootstrap (http://twitter.github.com/bootstrap/),
-and many others, with Server Side Includes.
+The One Web Frontend Boilerplate works well for me which is why I'm publishing it here for you to use and improve.
+It basically extends popular boilerplates, including 320 and Up (https://github.com/malarkey/320andup/), HTML5 Boilerplate (http://html5boilerplate.com/), Mobile Boilerplate (http://html5boilerplate.com/mobile/), ZURB Foundation (http://foundation.zurb.com/), Twitter Bootstrap (http://twitter.github.com/bootstrap/), and many others, with Server Side Includes.
 The framework can easily be plugged into Continuous Integration solutions, such as Jenkins: http://jenkins-ci.org.

 This framework doesn't include any grid.
 You decide how you build your site.
 However, if you need a grid, have a look at the Fluid Grid that supports both